 Your dose may need to be adjusted up or down at first.

 Some people have side effects, but they're usually minor.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Go to https://www.healthwise.net/patientEd

-© 2006-2017 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.